top of page

 Each of the major pre-Socratics contributed a unique perspective to the burgeoning science of cosmology.
 Heraclitus, for example, is known for Panta Re (“everything flows”).
 Anaxagoras is known especially for his trademarked meme, Pan in Panti (‘everything in everything’).

-Anaxagoras’ universe begins as the undifferentiated entirety - pure energy in the Big Bang model.
-Nous (mind/soul) injects a quantum of rotation which propagates throughout the whole.
-This circularity could be understood as the first flicker of recursion, a precursor of consciousness.
+Anaxagoras’ universe begins as the undifferentiated entirety – ‘pure energy’ according to the Big Bang model.
+Nous (mind/soul) injects a quantum of rotation (spin?) which propagates throughout the whole.
+This circularity could be understood as the first flicker of recursion, the basis and precursor of consciousness.

 Gradually, this rotation triggers a wave of centrifugal force.
-The undifferentiated mass begins to separate, like attracts like, and soon sub-regions emerge, each with its own signature mix of properties.
-“Signatures of all things I am here to read.”
+The undifferentiated mass begins to separate, like attracts like, and sub-regions emerge, each with its own signature mix of properties: “…signatures of all things I am here to read.”
 (Joyce) Eventually, these sub-regions will become what we know as ‘events’, i.e. actual entities.

 Anaxagoras’ genesis is different from that of other philosophers.
-Each actual entity retains a trace of every element buried in the original mass.
-Entities are distinguished, not by their elements, which are the same in every case, but by the signature variation in the concentration of those elements in each entity.
+Each actual entity retains a trace of every element.
+Entities are distinguished, not by their elements, which are the same in every case, but by the signature variations in the concentration of those elements in each entity.

 If Parmenides was the apostle of stability and Heraclitus the prophet of change, Anaxagoras was the oracle of solidarity.
 He understood that a stronger bond among entities was needed to preserve the integrity of a universe in flux.

-When it comes to Universe, the problem is not so much explaining its diversity as it is accounting for its ultimate unity.
+When it comes to universe, the problem is not so much explaining its diversity as it is accounting for its ultimate unity.
 Anaxagoras achieves the requisite solidarity in two ways.
 First, as noted above, everything interpenetrates and shares elements with everything else.
-In fact, every entity contains the ‘seeds’ of all entities.
-Theoretically, if the entire universe were reduced to a single organism (cell), genesis could begin again with barely a pause for breath.
+In fact, every entity contains the ‘seeds’ of all other entities.
+Theoretically, if the entire universe were reduced to a single organism (cell), genesis could resume with barely a pause for a breath of methane rich air.

 So Anaxagoras could be known as ‘Father Fractal’.
 In an Anaxagorean universe every macro pattern is made up of congruent micro patterns.
 Each macro pattern is in turn a micro pattern in an even larger macro.
 And, of course, every micro pattern is a macro with respect to other micros.
 Pan in Panti.